Experience the Culture of these St. Louis Hotels

 Cultured is really the only word to describe the St. Louis Union Station Hotel, located at 1820 Market Street.
 This antiquated building has all of the modern comforts you enjoy, include a flat-screen TV in each room.
 However, it’s the architecture and décor that truly shine, with gold-leaf detailing and mosaics around every corner.

-- Five minutes from Edward Jones Dome and Busch Stadium
+- Near the Edward Jones Dome and Busch Stadium

 - On-site pool, gym & parking